FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 obtain network access in order to be provisioned with credentials.
 This limitation creates a bootstrapping problem.

-This specification addresses that problem.
-It creates a framework by which clients can submit predefined provisioning credentials to a server in order to obtain limited network access.
-At the same time, servers can know in advance that these credentials are to be used only for provisioning, and that unrestricted network access should not be granted.
+This specification addresses that bootstrapping problem.
+It creates a framework for predefined "well-known" provisioning credentials, and instantiates that framework for two mechanisms.
+Clients can submit these predefined provisioning credentials to a server in order to obtain limited network access.
+At the same time, servers can know in advance that these credentials are to be used only for provisioning, and avoid granting unrestricted network access to peers submitting such credentials.

-The device can either use the EAP channel itself for provisioning, as with TEAP {{RFC7170}}, or the EAP server can give the device access to a limited captive portal such as with {{RFC8952}}.
+The device can either use the EAP channel itself for provisioning, as with TEAP {{RFC7170}}, or the EAP server can give the device access to a limited captive portal, such as with {{RFC8952}}, within which separate provisioning activity can occur.
 Once the device is provisioned, it can use those provisioned credentials to obtain full network access.

-The pre-defined credentials use a generic identity format.
+The predefined provisioning credentials use a generic identity format.
 Identifiers in this space are generically referred to as "EAP Provisioning Identifiers" (EPI).
 The choice of "Provisioning Identifiers for EAP" (PIE) was considered and rejected.

-Since the identity is predefined, there is little benefit to defining pre-defined passwords.
+Since the identity is predefined and for unauthenticated access, there is little benefit to specifying predefined passwords.
 Where supported by the underlying EAP method, this specification provides for password-less access.
 Where passwords are required, the password is defined to be the same as the identity.